openmc-dev/openmc/docs/source/usersguide/install.rst

 optimal performance for your target problem.

 For the first generation Knights Corner architecture, it is necessary to cross-compile OpenMC.
-If you are using the Intel Fortran compiler, it is necessary to specify that all objects be compiled with the ``-mmic`` flag as
+If you are using the Intel compiler, it is necessary to specify that all objects be compiled with the ``-mmic`` flag as follows:
-follows:

 .. code-block:: sh

     mkdir build && cd build
-    FC=ifort CC=icc CXX=icpc FFLAGS=-mmic cmake -Dopenmp=on ..
+    CXX=icpc CXXFLAGS=-mmic cmake -Dopenmp=on ..
     make

 Note that unless an HDF5 build for the Intel Xeon Phi (Knights Corner) is